coreybutler/fenix/README.md

 It is available for Windows, Mac, and Linux.

 Fenix was designed as a development tool.
 It is **not for production use**.
-Use it to launch one or more ad-hoc web servers (static).
+However; it can be quite useful in development.
+Use it to launch one or more ad-hoc static servers.
+Provide each server a unique port number and web root, then fire it up.
+That's really all there is to it.
+When done, shut it down.
+The settings are saved, so the next time you boot up your computer, you won't have to re-enter your configurations.

 ![Fenix](https://raw.github.com/coreybutler/fenix/master/docs/screen1.jpg)